 The major differences between the value added by industries of Cairns and Queensland were:

-- A larger percentage of value added by Transport, Postal and Warehousing (8.2% compared to 5.9%)
+- A larger percentage of value added by Public Administration and Safety (9.6% compared to 6.5%)

 - A smaller percentage of value added by Manufacturing (4.2% compared to 6.9%)

 The total value added by industry in Cairns $increased by 576 million between 2016/17 and 2021/22.

 The largest changes in the value added by industries between 2016/17 and 2021/22 in Cairns were for: